-Squamous cells are the flat, skin-like cells that cover the outer surface of the cervix (the ectocervix).
+Squamous cells are the flat, skin-like cells covering the cervix's outer surface (the ectocervix).

 Adenocarcinoma is a cancer that starts in the gland cells that produce mucus.
-The cervix has glandular cells scattered along the inside of the passage that runs from the cervix to the womb (the endocervical canal).
+The cervix has glandular cells scattered along the inside of the passage that runs from the cervix to the womb (endocervix).

 Adenocarcinoma is less common than squamous cell cancer, but has become more common in recent years.
-Around 20 in every 100 cervical cancers (20%) are adenocarcinomas.
+Between 10 and 20 out of every 100 cervical cancers (10 to 20%) are adenocarcinomas.

 Adenocarcinoma is treated in the same way as squamous cell cancer of the cervix.

 Adenosquamous cancers are tumours that have both squamous and glandular cancer cells.
-This is a rare type of cervical cancer.
-Around 5 to 6 out of 100 cervical cancers (5 to 6%) are this type.
+This is a rarer type of cervical cancer.
+Between 3 to 10 out of every 100 cervical cancers (3 to 10%) are this type.

-Adenosquamous cancers are treated in a similar way to squamous cell cancers of the cervix.
+Adenosquamous cancers are treated similarly to squamous cell cancers of the cervix.

 Small cell cancer

 Small cell cancer of the cervix is a very rare type of cervical cancer.
-Around 3 in every 100 women (3%) diagnosed with cervical cancer have this type.
+Less than 5 in every 100 cervical cancers (5%) diagnosed are this type.

-Small cell cancers tend to grow quickly and are treated in a different way to the more common types of cervical cancer.
+Small cell cancers tend to grow quickly and are treated differently from the more common types of cervical cancer.

 Very rarely, other types of cancer can occur in the cervix.
 For example, lymphomas and sarcomas.
 They are treated in a different way to cervical cancer.